The Dukes of Hazzard: Racing for Home

 The Dukes of Hazzard: Racing for Home is a racing video game published by SouthPeak Interactive that was released for the PlayStation in 1999.
 The game was later released for Game Boy Color and Microsoft Windows in 2000.
 It is based on the television show, The Dukes of Hazzard.
 Waylon Jennings, James Best, Ben Jones, Sonny Shroyer, and Tom Wopat reprised their characters by providing their voices to the PC and PlayStation versions of the game.
 A sequel titled The Dukes of Hazzard II: Daisy Dukes It Out was released in 2000.

 Gameplay

 The player plays as Bo and Luke Duke who is racing to pay off the Duke farm.
-The player must play through missions that include Bo and Luke outrunning Rosco and Enos, and saving their cousin Daisy Duke from Black Jack Perril who wants revenge on their uncle Jesse Duke.
+The player must play through missions that include Bo and Luke outrunning Rosco, Cletus and Enos, and saving their cousin Daisy Duke from Black Jack Perril who wants revenge on their uncle Jesse Duke for not helping him run moonshine back in their younger days and causing Black Jack to be sentenced to prison.